alfonsof/google-cloud-java-examples/README.md

 You must have a [Google Cloud Platform (GCP)](http://cloud.google.com/) account.

 The code for the samples is contained in individual folders on this repository.

-You can see the list:
+For instructions on running the code, please consult the README in each folder.

+This is the list of examples:

 **Compute - Compute Engine:**